kyouko-taiga/LogicKit/README.md

 }
 ```

-Then, invoke the interpreter with the path to your knowledge base:
+Then, invoke the interpreter with a path to your knowledge base:

 ```bash
 lki /path/to/nat.kb
 ```

-You'll be presented a prompt that lets you issue requests against your knowledge base.
+You'll be presented a prompt that lets you issue queries against your knowledge base.

-> Note that `lki` can only read knowledge bases written with the LogicKit syntax.
+> Note that `lki` can only read knowledge bases written with the LogicKit syntax,
+> meaning that you can't use the full power of Swift
+> like you would be able to in actual Swift sources.